General Shareholder Questions

 Are any of the losses incurred in China able to be recovered?

 The Company is working with its legal advisers, its insurers and relevant authorities to determine if any misappropriated Company funds can be recovered.
+Legal proceedings were commenced in China recently in respect of some of those matters and the outcome of an arbitration process is expected to be known before the end of this calendar year.

 What is the basis of the Company’s confidence in new management in China?